Sumitdhiman/Browser-Sticky-Notes/README.md

 ## Acknowledgments

-- Thanks to myself who have helped improve this project.
+- Thanks to myself for helping improve this project.